vixadd/PoA_3auth_demo/README.md

 $ sudo docker-compose logs monitor
 ```
 You can add extra users on top of the current authorities by making user config files and running them.
+#### RPC Interface
+You can interact with this network over the central rpc interface to add more authorities and users.
+You can make use of this interface over: <b>http://127.0.0.1:8545</b>
+With this you can successfully pair authorities and users to one another through their enodes.